La ruleta de la fortuna: Panel normal (Normal Puzzle)

+Panel con pregunta (Question puzzle)

+A variation of the standard puzzle, its category is a question (for example, "Which bird is it?"), and the text in the puzzle is a clue.
+The contestant who solves the puzzle gets an extra €200 if they answer the question correctly.

+Panel de Tú Eliges (You Choose the Puzzle)

+A standard puzzle in which, at the beginning, the player with the turn chooses between two given categories.

 Panel con Crono (Counter-Clock Puzzle)

 This puzzle is somewhat different.
 It is similar to the US version's "Final Spin", except that a time limit of 2 minutes is set, and the contestants have to say one letter at a time, vowel or consonant, and if it is in the puzzle, they'll have 3 seconds to try to answer the puzzle.